awesomeeng/FocusTraversalAPI/README.md

 # Focus Traversal API

-A polyfill for the Focus Traversal API proposed to the [W3C](https://www.w3.org) here: [Focus Traversal API](https://discourse.wicg.io/t/proposal-focus-traversal-api/3427).
+The Focus Traversal API is a proposed change to the W3C/wHATWG HTML Specification for making working with Browser UI Focus more useful and more powerful.
+The proposal has been brought to the [W3C WICG](https://discourse.wicg.io/t/proposal-focus-traversal-api/3427) and the [WHATWG](https://github.com/whatwg/html/issues/4784) for discussion and hopefully implementation and is currently in the discussion phase within both communities.
+If you would like more details about the proposal, an EXPLAINER is provided at: [EXPLAINER](./EXPLAINER.md)

+Additionally, a polyfill for the proposed additions can be found here to allow the community to try and demonstrate the usefulness of Focus Traversal and we encourage everyone to give it a try.
 This work is based on and includes the [Tabbable Library by David Clark](https://github.com/davidtheclark/tabbable).

-An EXPLAINER is provided for a more detailed overview on why this is needed.
-You can read it here: [EXPLAINER](./EXPLAINER.md)
+Also, we are always looking for people to get involved with the Focus Traversal API and proposal.
+Please consider helping us by spreading the word, commenting on the proposal, or participating in this repo!

+Check out our [GETTING INVOLVED page](./GET_INVOLVED.md) for more details on how you can help!

-## Features
+## Focus Traversal API Features

  - Implements proposed Focus Traversal API standard.
  - Programatically move the focus forward or backwards.